ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding ESXi servers to vCenter Server instances
+# Adding ESXi servers to Automated instances
 {: #vc_addingservers}

-You can expand the capacity of your VMware® vCenter Server® instance according to your business needs by adding VMware ESXi™ servers.
+You can expand the capacity of your {{site.data.keyword.vcf-auto}} instance according to your business needs by adding VMware ESXi™ servers.

-## Before you add ESXi servers to vCenter Server instances
+## Before you add ESXi servers to Automated instances
 {: #vc_addingservers-prereq}

 * For existing instances with VMware vSphere® 6.5 or 6.7, you cannot add ESXi servers.
 To add ESXi servers, upgrade your vSphere® software to 7.0.
 For more information, see [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).